somaz94/image-tag-updater/README.md

   infrastructure repository.
 - Backup Option: Use the backup option to control whether a backup file is created (true) or not (false).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.